jpchip/fssk-laravel/README.md

 # FSSK - Laravel
-> Full Stack Starter Kit Playground
+> Full Stack Starter Kit Laravel Playground

-Full Stack Starter Kit, but usiing PHP/Laravel for server instead of Node.
+Full Stack Starter Kit, but using PHP/Laravel for server instead of Node.

 ## Installing / Getting started

+First, clone the project.
 Copy `server/.env.example` to `server/.env` and `client/.env.example` to `client/.env`

-Run the following:
+Run the following command:

 ```shell
 docker compose up -d
 ```

+This will first build the image based off the project's `Dockerfile`.
+After the image is built, it will start and the current working directory will be mounted to the app container's `/opt/src`.

+This spins up a postgres instance, starts client at `http://localhost:3000` and starts server at `http://localhost:4000`.
+Server calls are proxied, so `http://localhost:3000/api/users` will hit `http://localhost:4000/api/users` automagically.

 To init the database: